joric/monokai/README.md

 # Monokai

-Monokai-like Far Manager color schemes
+Monokai-like color schemes and syntax definitions for the FAR Manager

 ![python](misc/solution.png)